ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/04-Trees/03-tree-traversal.md

 ### DFS: Post Order

-Visits the root node first.
-Then explores the entire left side before traversing the right side of the tree.
+Similar to DFS: Pre Order but it recursively traverses the entire tree down to its bottom-most children before visiting the parent nodes.

 ```js
 class Node {